mcmero/Pangolengine/README.md

-Pangolengine is a simple 2D top-down game engine inspired by the [BirchEngine](https://github.com/carlbirch/BirchEngine) built using [SDL3](https://wiki.libsdl.org/SDL3/FrontPage) with no other dependencies.
+Pangolengine is a simple 2D top-down game engine inspired by the [BirchEngine](https://github.com/carlbirch/BirchEngine) built using [SDL3](https://wiki.libsdl.org/SDL3/FrontPage) and its libraries, with no other dependencies.

 The engine leverages the [Tiled Map Editor](https://thorbjorn.itch.io/tiled) heavily, which can be used to design levels that can easily be loaded into